Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Formulation of the problem

 with $\theta_k=\arctan(k_y/k_x)$.

 In the standard vein of beta decay theory, the transition probability is given by Fermi's golden rule

-where $f$ refers to the final states of the process, and $\left|\lambda\right>$ is the final eignstate of the graphene Hamiltonian with the energy $E_\lambda$ and $\left|\rm FS\right>$ is the Fermi sea of the graphene electrons characterised by the ground state energy $E_0$.
-The total energy of final state in the process is $m_e c^2+\frac{\hbar^2k^2}{2m_e}+E_\lambda+m_D c^2$, and the energy of initial state is $m_v c^2+m_M c^2+E_0$.
+where $f$ refers to the final states of the process, and $\left|\lambda\right>$ is the final eigenstate of the graphene Hamiltonian with the energy $E_\lambda$ and $\left|\rm FS\right>$ is the Fermi sea of the graphene electrons characterised by the ground state energy $E_0,$ $\vert 0\rangle_{M,D}$ denotes a state where the isotope (mother or daughter) is absent, and $\vert 1 \rangle_{M,D}$ denotes a state where the isotope is present in the state of zero kinetic energy.
+The equation neglects the effect of the recoil of the daughter isotope.
+Such an effect has been extensively analysed elsewhere \cite{PhysRevD.104.116004}, and it leads to additional broadening of the neutrino capture peak.

+The total energy of the final state in the process is $m_e c^2+\frac{\hbar^2k^2}{2m_e}+E_\lambda+m_D c^2$, and the energy of the initial state is $m_v c^2+m_M c^2+E_0$.
 The final state is the tensor product of the neutrino state, the outgoing electron state, and the graphene electron state.
 We can sum over the normal beta decay part and graphene part independently.
-We use index $f^\prime$ to denote the final state of beta decay and use index $\lambda$ to denote the final state of electrons in graphene.
-Moreover, we can express the total transition probability as a convolution of the transition probability function of beta decay and graphene spectral density function.
-Hence, the expression of the total transition probability can be simplified to
+We use index $f^\prime$ to denote the final state of beta decay and use index $\lambda$ to denote the final state of electrons in graphene.\\ It is worth noting that Eq. (\ref{entangle}) reflects the fact that following the beta-decay of the nucleus, which we treat as an instantaneous process, the combined graphene-electron system emerges in a quantum superposition of states $\vert f\rangle = \sum_{k,\lambda} C_{k, \lambda} \vert k\rangle_e \vert \lambda \rangle.$ The states in the superposition have to obey the energy conservation law $(\hbar^2 k^2/2m_e)+E_\lambda = \rm const$.
+Therefore, the tensor $C_{k,\lambda}$ is inseparable and the final state is an entangled state between the outgoing electron and the graphene system in which the kinetic energy of the beta electron is indefinite.
+Therefore despite their dynamics being decoupled, their entanglement necessitates the total transition probability to be a convolution of the transition probability function of beta decay and the graphene spectral density function, as depicted by the subsequent expression.